What to Do in Paris Today

 - Take a look at Marie Curie’s lab in Musee Curie.

-For more inspiration, check out our Free Things to Do post.
+For more inspiration, check out our master post on free things to do in Paris.

 THINGS TO DO AT NIGHT